 Are you a new student who cannot come to campus and needs to register for an online class?
 If so, please click on this link for admissions, advisement, and registration information.

-Will you be taking your first online course this Winter or Spring Semester?
+Will you be taking your first online course this Summer or Fall Semester?
 We are offering optional Student Orientations to help you get acquainted with Blackboard Learn:

 To sign up please send an email including your name, phone number, student id, and the date and time you are attending to Robin DeJesus at email@example.com.